Rude Nora 3 no longer available

-However, we feel it is important to note that at this point in time we have done nothing more than pressure testing (and some wet caving).
+However, we feel it is important to note that at this point in time we have done nothing more than pressure testing, and some wet caving (more recently cave diving to 80m).
 We need to have a good think about what this testing actually means to customers, and we will look to develop a formal test protocol when a time window opens up.
 We are currently leaving on pressure test for 10 minutes as it seems like long enough to establish water tightness at depth, but would appreciate any feedback on this from anyone with knowledge of such testing.
 The Little Monkey team also need to get Nora 3 properly in the water over the coming months to confirm that it performs as we anticipate, and to evaluate switch operation at depth.
 We hope to start this shortly (November 2018).

 From an engineering perspective, there is an O ring at the Nora 3-dive front window, and an O ring between the 3-dive battery box and lid, both static obviously.
 There are no dynamic O rings as switch is a fully sealed piezo, with no moving parts through lamp housing.
 Battery box is of course opened and closed, and it would be prudent to keep O ring clean and replace if worn, as with any design of this nature.
 Battery box lid is bolted down on to the main box to affect consistent reliable closure for cave diving application.
 Cap head bolts are recessed and retained by O rings.
 The top of the battery box, on the back of the helmet is the last place any caver would want sticky up bits holding lid onto box!